Meeting of the Quilter Mentee Network on 20 February 2019

 The first Quilter Mentee Network meeting of 2019 met on Wednesday 20th February.

-Mentees and Alumnae of the Next Generation Women Leaders Programme were welcomed by Ms Charlotte Cherry (who job shares with Ms Alix Ainsley), Director of Talent and Culture, Quilter plc, followed by an update from Ms Peninah Thomson OBE, Chief Executive Officer, The Mentoring Foundation on the FTSE programmes.
+Mentees and Alumnae of the Next Generation Women Leaders Programme were welcomed by Ms Charlotte Cherry (who job shares with Ms Alix Ainsley), Director of Talent and Culture, Quilter plc (left), followed by an update from Ms Peninah Thomson OBE, Chief Executive Officer, The Mentoring Foundation (below) on the FTSE programmes.

 The previous Network meeting was in November 2018.
 Mentees and Alumnae of the Next Generation Women Leaders Programme were welcomed by Mr Paul Hucknall, HR Director, Quilter, followed by an introduction and update from Ms Peninah Thomson OBE, Chief Executive, The Mentoring Foundation.